Nothing is simple about immigration law.

 Banning – Beaumont Family Visas And Green Cards

 Family Petitions – Our family immigration services include visas, spousal petitions, I-130 family petitions, fiancé visas and fiancée visas.

 Permanent Residence – Our permanent residence services cover all aspects of the green card process.
 This includes helping you with conditional green card issues, requests for evidence, intent to deny notices, adjustment of status, consular processing, and I-601 hardship waivers.

-Naturalization – Naturalization lawyer Carlos Batara helps clients with all types of citizenship cases, including derivative citizenship, citizenship by acquisition, dual citizenship, military service, and denaturalization defense matters.
+Naturalization – Our office helps clients with all types of citizenship cases, including not only naturalization matters, but also military service, dual citizenship, and denaturalization defense issues.

-Over the past two decades, Carlos Batara has developed a unique specialty in helping immigrant clients with immigration court trials and deportation appeals.
+Over the past two decades, our office has helped immigrant clients with immigration court trials and deportation appeals.
 These include:

 Deportation Defense – Our deportation and removal defense services include immigration court hearings, immigration trials, bond hearings, and motions to reopen.